vk-candpython/pypacker/README.md

 ### String Obfuscation

 Strings are obfuscated using bit‑shift + XOR.
 Each character is shifted left by a random amount (1-6 bits) and XORed with a random 8‑bit key.
-Alternatively, strings can be generated dynamically at runtime using `chr()` calls with randomized bases (binary, octal, decimal, hexadecimal) for each character code.
+Alternatively, strings can be generated dynamically at runtime using `chr()` calls with randomized bases (`bin`, `oct`, `int`, `hex`) for each character code.

 ### Marshal Bytecode Conversion